-Ex pected output Indicator Status of compliance with target Means of verification а.
-Manual of policy guidelines for preventing, punishing, and eradicating political violence and harassment against women drafted, published, and Manual published and distributed Manual used during political party activities and other types of activities Surpassed (The original target was one manual sent to two political parties per country; three manuals have been published and broadly disseminated) CIM website CIM social media b. disseminated Guide to effective response by electoral institutions to political violence and harassment against women in the context of their functions prepared, published, and disseminated Guide published and distributed Guide for use in activities related to organizing and managing elections In progress (The guide is undergoing review and will be published in 2021) CIM website CIM social media
+OAS member states to mitigate political violence and harassment against women Ex pected output Indicator Status of compliance Means of with target verification a.
+Manual of policy guidelines for preventing, punishing, and eradicating political violence and harassment against women drafted, published, and Manual published and distributed Manual used during political party activities and other types of activities Surpassed (The original target was one manual sent to two political parties per country; three manuals have been published and broadly disseminated) CIM website CIM social media disseminated b.
+Guide to effective response by electoral institutions to political violence and harassment against women in the context of their functions prepared, published, and disseminated Guide published and distributed Guide for use in activities related to organizing and managing elections In progress (The guide is undergoing review and will be published in 2021) CIM website CIM social media c.
+Recommendations of the MESECVI Committee of Experts on political violence and harassment drafted, published, and disseminated Recommendations adopted and disseminated Number of recommendations implemented by States or that have served as a basis for State actions Complied CIM reports to authorities National MESECVI reports CIM social media CIM website d.
+Model protocol for political parties on political violence and harassment against women drafted, published, and disseminated Protocol published and distributed Protocol used during political party activities and other types of activities Complied Complied CIM reports to authorities CIM social media CIM website e.
+Political and electoral authorities trained on the use of the instruments produced by the project Workshops held (number of men and women participants) Surpassed (The original target was 300 people, but at least 500 have been trained) Not measured CIM reports to authorities CIM social media

-C. Recommendations of the MESECVI Committee of Experts on political violence and harassment drafted, published, and Recommendations adopted and disseminated Number of recommendations implemented by States or that have served as a basis for State actions Complied CIM reports to authorities National MESECVI reports disseminated CIM social media CIM website d.
-Model protocol for political parties on political violence Protocol published and distributed Complied CIM reports to authorities and harassment against women drafted, published, and disseminated Protocol used during political party activities and other types of activities Complied CIM social media CIM website e.
-Political and Workshops held (number of men Surpassed CIM reports to electoral authorities trained on the use of and women participants) (The original target was 300 people, but at least authorities the instruments produced by the 500 have been trained) CIM social media project Greater awareness on political violence and harassment Not measured (pending design of a survey to measure this indicator) CIM website
+Greater awareness on political violence and harassment (pending design of a survey to measure this CIM website indicator)